Are you looking for the best Forza Motorsport 6 wheel settings?

 In order to change the wheel settings in Forza 6, you’ll need to go to “Options”, select “Controller / Wheel” and finally select “Advanced controller options“.

-What are the best Logitech wheel settings for Forza 6?
+What are the best wheel settings for Forza 6?

-The best wheel Logitech settings will mainly depend on your driving style and the car you’re using in Forza 6.
+The best wheel settings will depend on a few factors such as your steering sensitivity, driving style and the type of car you’re using.

-However, we’ve found that our recommended Logitech G29/G920 settings work well for most people:
+However, we’ve found that our recommended settings work well for most people:

 - Steering axis deadzone inside = 0